ekhco/ekhco.github.io/content/art.md

 {{< figure class="image main" src="/images/pic06.jpg" >}}

-I had a shoulder injury recently, so I studied the anatomy of the joint, muscles, tendons, and ligaments.
-This (and the brain) are my more recent works.
-The shoulder is pretty complicated, but drawing it out helped me understand my injury better.
+Here is a study I did of the anatomy of the shoulder.
+I did it because I had a shoulder injury from climbing, and I learned that the shoulder is hella complicated.

 Alright, back to our regular program of science!